craighaiss/TechWriterTechnicalExercise/steps.md

     ```html
     <link rel="prefetch" href="./Resources/jellyfish.jpg" />
     ```
-7. Change the file extension of the image reference from `.png` to `.jpg`.
-Using JPG results in a much smaller image file and will improve page performance without a loss in image quality.
+7. Farther down in the file, change the file extension of the IMG source from `.png` to `.jpg`.
+The JPG format results in a much smaller image file and will improve page performance without a loss in image quality.
 8. Save index.html and open it in a browser to verify the image appears.

 ### Incorporate additional HTML changes